CtrlK

 Completeness

-Clearly answers both 'what' (evaluates spend distribution, bidding strategy, scaling readiness, identifies campaigns to kill/scale using specific rules) and 'when' (explicit 'Use when user says...' clause with trigger terms).
+Clearly answers both 'what' (evaluates spend distribution, bidding strategy, scaling readiness, identifies campaigns to kill/scale) and 'when' with an explicit 'Use when...' clause listing specific trigger terms.

 3 / 3